Home Software Systems Services Buy Now Articles About

 2. Memory Atoms do not allow unprotected access to the memory which they hold.

-4. Memory Units from the class of a Memory Atom are the only way to refer to it's items.
+4. Memory Units from the class of a Memory Atom are the only way to refer to its items.

 5. Memory Atoms are always instantiated on a stack frame or are somehow contained by a stack object, which is responsible for their destruction.